Use Cases

 Keyword match types tell you how closely a keyword needs to match the user’s search query for the ad to qualify for an auction.

 There are three keyword match types, each allowing a different reach and audience targeting.
-Broad match allows you to cover wider audiences and search intents, while exact match allows you to reach your bottom-funnel users or specific user intents.
+Broad match allows you to cover wider audiences and search intents.
+It now uses Google’s AI to evaluate signals like user intent, past search behavior, and conversion likelihood.
+While it offers expansive reach, it works best when paired with Smart Bidding and robust conversion tracking to steer the algorithm effectively.

 2. Keywords for relevance